How Louisiana Fishing Blog Got Started & What It Can Do For You

 Simply put, a fishing trip in Louisiana has great potential to be the experience of a lifetime and create memories that last forever.

-Because of this, I feel everyone should experience the great fishing here, and my way of making that happen is sharing my fishing knowledge on this website.
+Because of this, I feel everyone should experience the great fishing here, and my way of making that happen is by sharing my fishing knowledge in the guides and articles on this website, the videos on my YouTube channel and — last, but not least — my fishing university, LAFB Elite.

 There's a lot to share because I've been inshore fishing for a long time and have learned a lot along the way.
 It has been somewhat of a journey from beginner to expert angler.

-What you need to know to catch fish 100% on your own is found right here on Louisiana Fishing Blog:
+Most of what you need to know to catch fish 100% on your own is found right here on Louisiana Fishing Blog.
+A great way to be notified whenever I post something new is to subscribe to my email list:

 Growing Up Fishing